Telemedicine and Rural Mental Health Services

 Dr. Ralph May added that “without telepsychiatry consumers would not have access to the service that they need.”

-Getting Started in Telemedicine
+Getting Started in Telehealth

 Janine Gracy is the Project Director at Heartland Telehealth Resource Center (HTRC) in Kansas.
 This is one of several federally funded projects that provides technical assistance and resources to organizations interested in beginning telehealth.